juji-io/datalevin/doc/rules.md

 As an innovation, we identify the clauses that are not involved in recursions, pull them out and add them to the regular query clauses to allow the cost-based query optimizer to work on them.
 That is to say, SNE only works on the rules that involved in recursions.

-This optimization not just simplifies the rules, but also reduces the number of tuples SNE has to generate.
-This approach enjoys the same benefits of the well known magic sets rule rewrite algorithm [1] [2], while avoiding potential slow-down due to the explosion of magic rules brought by the rewrite.
+This reduces the amount of work SNE has to do.

-### Temporel Elimination
+### Temporal elimination

 For certain applicable recursive rules that meet the criteria of T-stratification [3], we implements temporal elimination, an optimization that